 Third party tools to identify font type and size

-There are a few third-party addons that work either as a plugin or bookmarklet and can identify font types.
-They work with most browsers including Safari so you should find something you can work with.
+There are a few third party add-ons that work either as plugins or as bookmarklets and can identify font types.
+They work with most browsers, including Safari, so you should find something you can work with without much trouble.

-Just install the addon, highlight some text on the page, click the HTML tab within firebug and then Computed on the right.
-Firebug should then highlight the font name, font family, size, weight and everything you need to know.
+Just install the add-on as you normally would, highlight some text on the page, click the HTML tab within Firebug, and then click ‘Computed’ on the right.
+Firebug should then highlight the font name, font family, size, weight, and everything you need to know.

 WhatFont is a bookmarklet that can identify fonts on web pages.
-Drag the bookmarklet onto your bookmarks bar and use it to identify almost any page, anywhere.
-Navigate to a web page you like, click on the bookmarklet and hover over the font you want to identify.
-A neat little box appears over it telling you the font.
+Drag the bookmarklet onto your bookmarks bar and use it to identify almost any font, anywhere.
+It’s free to use, and very straightforward.
+Navigate to a web page you like, click on the bookmarklet, and hover over the font you want to identify.
+A little black box appears over it, telling you the font.

-There are lots of bookmarklet type addons that can identify fonts, WhatFont is just one of them.
+There are a lot of bookmarklet type add-ons that can identify fonts; WhatFont is just one of them.
 Do you use one?
+Has this article convinced you to try a new one?
 Let us know below.